-Why make a complaint
+Why make a complaint?

 It's your right.
 Under Victorian law, you have the right to speak up or complain about a public mental health service.

-It can lead to improved experiences for you and for other people.
+A complaint can lead to improved experiences for you and for other people.
 By making a complaint, you provide the MHCC with valuable information about your experience, and we use this information to help improve services.

 Who can make a complaint?